Indefinite causal order and quantum coordinates

 When the spin degree of freedom enters the first laboratory at proper time $\tau^*_1$, it has evolved to be in some state $\ket{b_1}$.
 The crossings of the worldlines are now tuned such that the spin is in the orthogonal state $\ket{b_2}$ when it crosses the second laboratory at time $\tau^*_2$.
 This ensures that, whenever the particle enters a laboratory, the corresponding agent can measure in the basis $\{ \ket{b_1}, \ket{b_2} \}$ without disturbing the state and its time evolution.
-Upon measurement, each agent encodes the result of their measurement in a memory register with associated Hilbert space $\mathcal{H}_{1/2}\cong \mathbb{C}^2$, which are initialized in the state $\ket{0}_{1/2}$.
+Upon measurement, each agent encodes either $\tau_1^\ast$ or $\tau_2^\ast$, depending on the result of their measurement $b_1$ or $b_2$ respectively, in a memory register with associated Hilbert space $\mathcal{H}_{A,B}\cong \mathbb{C}^2$, initialized to $\ket{0}_{A,B}$.
 Thus, the overall state evolves from the initial state

 to the state after the particle enters the first laboratory,

 and finally, after it has entered the second laboratory, to

 During post-processing, once the spin state has evolved to $\ket{b_f}$, a referee combines the two memory states and unitarily transforms the overall state to